ucy-cs452-sp24/hw1-GeorgeChorattas/hierarchy/README.md

-# Comments about HW1 results
+# HW1 Submission
-In this Homework we had to study the memory and storage hierarchy in the data center. <br />
+In this Homework we had to study the memory and storage hierarchy in the data center <br />
 **For this assignment i selected The CloudLab cluster at the University of Wisconsin** <br />
 The 2 nodes i used was type **c220g5** with the following characteristics :
   * CPU : Two Intel Xeon Silver 4114 10-core CPUs at 2.20 GHz